 Getting Closer To God Series Part 11

 This is the eleventh and final post in a series to help you get closer to God.
-I am purposely leaving time in between suggestions to allow you to put each idea into practice instead of flooding you with several suggestions at once.
 If you missed the previous posts scroll down to the bottom for links to those.

 This topic seems never-ending to me.
 I had a hard time choosing how to finish this off… I encourage you to keep on going with this subject on your own…but not so much as study it but to live it…